 Giving notice involves attending an appointment at a register office where you will declare who you intend to marry or form a civil partnership with, where the ceremony will take place and that you are legally free to get married or form a civil partnership.

 This is a legal requirement which must be completed at least 29 days prior to the ceremony.
 In certain cases, depending on your immigration status, this may be extended to 71 days.
-Therefore, we advise that whenever possible you give notice at least 3 months prior to your ceremony.
+Therefore, we advise that whenever possible you give notice at least three-six months prior to your ceremony.

-Once you have decided on a script, please email us with your choice and we will update your booking along with information about any readings you may be having as part of your ceremony.
+Once you have decided on a script, email us with your choice and we will update your booking along with information about any readings you may be having as part of your ceremony.